Robbie Henshaw: Early life

 Henshaw comes from a sporting family with a history of involvement in the GAA, while his uncle David Henshaw played rugby for Buccaneers and Connacht.
 The family also has a lot of musical talent, with Henshaw himself playing the accordion, fiddle, guitar and piano.
 His musical and sporting versatility have earned him the nickname "One Man Band" and "Old Man Bob Henshaw" amongst his teammates.

-Rugby career
+Club career

 Connacht

 Henshaw was part of the under-age set up with Connacht, and was part of the Connacht team that completed a Grand Slam in the Under-20 Interprovincial Championship in 2011.
 He entered the Connacht academy ahead of the 2012–13 season.

 Henshaw was given his first cap for Connacht's senior team by Eric Elwood on 1 September 2012.
 He replaced Eoin Griffin at outside centre against Cardiff Blues in the opening game of the 2012–13 Pro12.

 Henshaw made a total of 17 appearances in the competition, with all but three of these coming as starts, and scored his first try for the side on 12 April 2013 against Edinburgh.